OpenWaterFoundation/owf-data-co-roundtable-basins/README.md

 The Colorado Roundtable Basins dataset provides a list of IBCC basins.
 In the future, there may be unique identifiers for each basin and this dataset will allow cross-referencing the identifiers so that other datasets can be joined.
 For example, the [Colorado Municipalities dataset](https://github.com/OpenWaterFoundation/owf-data-co-municipalities) contains basin names and can be used to link additional data.

-The Excel or csv files can be used as tabular datasets as is, to create filtered lists or to link to other datasets.
+The Excel and csv files can be used as tabular datasets as is, to create filtered lists or to link to other datasets.
 Data-processing software such as TSTool can be used to link this dataset to other datasets.
 Datasets can be used within GIS software to create maps.

 The format and contents of the dataset will change over time.
 It is recommended to save a copy of the dataset for local processing or to fix the version in time.